Tea Lovers Gift Guide---Fabulous Gifts for the Tea Lover in Your Life

 Finally, crockery.
 Just look for a cool lidded pottery on the small side.
 I always look at etsy.com for vintage items like this.
 But if you don't want to search a lot, then here is one that looks quite nice!
 It's a black clay farmhouse style canister...perfect for tea!

-I hope you've enjoyed this little tea guide, and I hope it's a bit helpful to you!
-Personally, drinking tea is a privilege and an art, and when you combine that action with great accessories, it's a WIN-WIN! :-) Happy shopping!
+I hope you've enjoyed this little tea guide, and I hope it's helpful to you!
+Personally, drinking tea is a privilege, an art, and a science…and when you combine those with some great accessories, it's a WIN-WIN! :-)